keithamus/invokers-polyfill/README.md

 and `invokeraction` as available attributes to `<button>`, `<input type="button">` and `<input type="reset">` elements.

-The `invoketarget` should be an IDREF pointing to an element within the document. `.invokerTarget` also exists on the element to imperatively assign a node to be the invoker target, allowing for cross-root invokers. `invokeraction` is a freeform hint to the Invokee.
+The `invokertarget` should be an IDREF pointing to an element within the document. `.invokerTarget` also exists on the element to imperatively assign a node to be the invoker target, allowing for cross-root invokers. `invokeraction` is a freeform hint to the Invokee.
 If `invokeraction` is a falsey value (`''`,